xavidelamo/mgci-docs/docs/source/R_tutorial_MGCI.rst

 The next step is to reclassify the LULC map prepared in the previous steps into the 6 MGCI vegetation descriptor LULC types.

-Reclassify the LULC types from the ESA CII or National landcover dataset to the 6 IPCC landcover classes (SEE SECTION 5.2.4 FOR MORE DETAILS)
+Reclassify the LULC types from the ESA CII or National landcover dataset to the 6 IPCC landcover classes (**see section Defining analysis environments and data selection** for more detail)

 |image11|

 Preparation of Mountain descriptor
 ----------------------------------

-Users should have read section 2.3.4 Choice of DEM and selected a DEM for use in the analysis before starting this section as the generation of the mountain descriptor layer requires a DEM as the input source.
+Users should have read section **Defining analysis environments and data selection** on choice of DEM and selected a DEM for use in the analysis before starting this section as the generation of the mountain descriptor layer requires a DEM as the input source.

 In this tutorial the Copernicus 90m source DEM has been chosen as an example.